Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Introduction

-\paragraph{Motivation.} The central challenge in certified unlearning is to design methods that \emph{simultaneously} preserve rigorous differential-privacy-based guarantees and avoid the severe accuracy degradation caused by heavy clipping and noise in current DP-inspired approaches.
+To address this limitation, we propose \emph{Block-wise Noisy Fine-Tuning} (Block-wise NFT), a variant of NFT that improves utility while preserving certified guarantees.
+We partition the parameter space into mutually orthogonal subspaces and apply the noisy updates sequentially, injecting noise only in the active subspace while freezing the rest.
+The scalar noise variance required by the certificate is not reduced; the gain comes from perturbing only a lower-dimensional block at each step rather than the full parameter vector.
+In our experiments, we use random orthogonal blocks, while other structured partitions (for example, layer-wise groupings) are possible.

-Our work makes the following \textbf{contributions}: \begin{itemize} \item \textbf{Method.} We introduce \emph{Sequential Subspace Noise Injection} (also referred to as \emph{block-wise noisy fine-tuning}): the model parameters are partitioned into $k$ orthogonal subspaces, and only one block is updated per step.
-This sequential schedule distributes the required Gaussian noise across blocks and iterations, thereby reducing per-step distortion compared to injecting noise into all parameters simultaneously.
+We also reduce a second source of pessimism: worst-case model clipping.
+Standard NFT protects against arbitrary starting points, whereas certified unlearning compares the full-data model to the corresponding retained-data reference.
+We formalize this comparison by a high-probability proximity parameter $\Delta(\rho)$ under a fixed coupling of the two training runs.
+Replacing the worst-case radius by $\Delta(\rho)$ yields a certificate tailored to the relevant retraining comparison.
+Thus, our method addresses two NFT bottlenecks: full-space noise injection and worst-case initialization clipping.

-\item \textbf{Theory.} We extend the certification analysis of noisy fine-tuning to our block-wise schedule and show that it preserves the same $(\varepsilon,\delta)$ budget.
-Moreover, conditioning on proximity to the retrained model, we show that the initial model clipping step is unnecessary and that the constants in the privacy guarantee can be improved, without weakening privacy.
+The central challenge in certified unlearning is to design methods that \emph{simultaneously} preserve rigorous differential-privacy-based guarantees and avoid the severe accuracy degradation caused by heavy clipping and noise in current DP-inspired approaches.
+Our work makes the following contributions: \begin{itemize}[topsep=0pt,itemsep=0pt,leftmargin=12pt] \item \textbf{Method.} We introduce Block-wise NFT, which applies certified noisy updates sequentially across orthogonal parameter blocks, reducing per-step distortion while retaining full-parameter coverage over the schedule.

-\item \textbf{Practice.} In experiments on \textsc{MNIST} and \textsc{CIFAR-10} with standard architectures, our method consistently reduces the post-unlearning accuracy drop compared to baselines, both for random and class-wise deletions, while maintaining robustness against membership inference attacks.
+\item \textbf{Certification.} We extend the NFT certification analysis to the block-wise schedule and prove that the same $(\varepsilon,\delta)$ unlearning guarantee is preserved.
+We further show that worst-case model clipping can be replaced by the calibration parameter $\Delta(\rho)$.

-\item \textbf{Insight.} Certified unlearning methods that ignore training dynamics and enforce worst-case indistinguishability must either severely degrade utility or incur costs comparable to retraining from scratch, explaining the limitations of existing DP-based approaches.
+\item \textbf{Experiments.} On \textsc{MNIST} and \textsc{CIFAR-10}, Block-wise NFT substantially reduces the accuracy collapse of standard NFT under the same $\Delta(\rho)$ calibration for both random and class-wise deletions, while remaining consistent with standard forgetting audits.
+We additionally report empirical unlearning baselines as auxiliary reference points.